eerkela/bertrand/README.rst

 pdcast - flexible type extensions for numpy/pandas
 ==================================================

-.. ``pdcast`` extends and enhances the existing numpy/pandas typing
-..  infrastructure, making it easier to clean and manipulate tabular data.

 ``pdcast`` modifies the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a wide variety of representations.